 An abscess or severe infection can be life-threatening.
 It can spread to other areas of the body.
 If the infection reaches your throat, you could have trouble breathing or swallowing.
 The symptoms you should look for are:

 - swelling (sometimes even on your cheek or jaw),

 - abcesses on your gums, or tooth abscess

 - a fever.

 Act as quickly as possible if you are in severe pain or have trouble breathing.

 What to do?

-- Call a dentist’s office to make sure they will accept walk-ins.
+- Seek a same-day emergency dentist appointment.
+Call a dentist’s office and make sure they will accept walk-in patients.

 - Rinse your mouth with warm salt water a few times.
 This can reduce pain and will bring the pus to the surface.

 If you can’t reach a dentist, go to the nearest general doctor or an emergency room.
-The gums might be rinsed with antimicrobial water floss.
-You will likely get oral antibiotics.
+All hospitals have a department with a team of specialized doctors that offer full range of emergency services.